rpearce/robertwpearce.com/src/blog/2018-01-23-ramda-chops-function-currying.md

 1. we need to first accept a function (the one to be curried)
 1. we need to then accept [any number of arguments (variadic behavior)](/blog/simple-variadic-behavior.html)
 1. when this happens, we need to either
-  a. return a value (when all arguments have been applied)
+  * return a value (when all arguments have been applied)
-  b. return a function that accepts the remaining arguments and repeat this condition
+  * return a function that accepts the remaining arguments and repeat this condition

 ### Breaking Down Curry